tfjmp/website/content/home/phd.md

 skills to work on a broad range of systems and security projects.
 Please, look through [my recent publications](https://tfjmp.org/#publications) before contacting me.

+**I will particularly focus on students interested in provenance-based intrusion detection and ready to start in September 2024.**
 {{% /callout %}}

 I am looking to work with students from all background (first generation students, and students from underrepresented and marginalized groups are encouraged to apply).